 The Sound of Bullets: How Loud Can These Blenders Be

 One of the advantages of bullet-style blenders is that their smaller physical size and lower motor power make them slightly quieter than full-sized high-power blenders.
-They’re still quite loud while in operation but it’s significantly more quiet than other blenders.
+They’re still quite loud while in operation but it’s significantly quieter than other blenders.

-Between the two, the Magic Bullet is more quiet.
+Between the two, the Magic Bullet is quieter.
 This probably has a lot to do with its small motor but it won’t cause as much of a ruckus than other blenders.
 With the 900-watt power of the other bullet blender, it really just can’t compare.

-The winner: Magic Bullet wins this round because it is significantly more quiet when in operation.
+The winner: Magic Bullet wins this round because it is significantly quieter when in operation.